Quantum (quadratic) gravity: replacing the massive tensor ghost with an inverted harmonic oscillator-like instability: Early Universe predictions of unitary quadratic quantum gravity

 Up to this point, we have shown that the direct-sum formulation of inflationary quantum fluctuations naturally leads to two $\Pc\Tc$-conjugate sectors.
 It is crucial, however, to clarify the origin of the resulting asymmetry.
 First, the slow-roll parameter $\epsilon_1 = -\dot H/H^2$ is a scalar characterizing the background solution and does not change sign under reversal of the arrow of time within the same cosmological history.
 The $\Pc\Tc$-related sectors therefore do not correspond to backgrounds with $\epsilon_1$ and $-\epsilon_1$.
 The asymmetry does not arise from flipping the slow-roll dynamics.
 The origin of the asymmetry lies instead in horizon thermality and in the analytic structure of quantum two-point functions.

 In the exact de Sitter spacetime, the Bunch–Davies vacuum can be defined by analytic continuation from the Euclidean four-sphere \cite{Allen:1985ux}.
-The regularity of the Euclidean correlator enforces periodicity in imaginary conformal time with period\footnote{Note that the notation $\beta = 1/T$ here refers to the inverse of the temperature and it should not be confused with the coefficient of Weyl square in quadratic gravity \eqref{StelleQG} that we discussed earlier. }
+The regularity of the Euclidean correlator enforces periodicity in imaginary conformal time with period

 This implies that the Wightman functions The Wightman functions are therefore

 of the Mukhanov–Sasaki variable.
 With the momentum space representation

 of the Wightman functions, we can easily check the Kubo–Martin–Schwinger (KMS) condition \cite{Kubo1957,MartinSchwinger1959,Haag1967,KapustaGale2006}